UKCloud/documentation/articles/azure/azs-ref-pricing.md

 - Microsoft Windows Server licences must be provided by UKCloud and you'll be billed per hour based on the powered-on state of the host VM.

-- If you want to host Oracle solutions on our platform, consult our Cloud Architects, or consider our Dedicated Compute v2 or UKCloud for Oracle Software services to avoid licensing issues.
+- If you want to host Oracle solutions on our platform, consult our Cloud Architects, or consider our Dedicated Compute v2 or Private Cloud for Oracle Software services to avoid licensing issues.

 ## Billing and payment information